fungamer2-2/CDDA-Slime-a-clysm/README.md

 - Dissolver slime - Attempts to wrap around its target, then secrete a highly acidic chemical
 - Speedy slime - It is very fast and has a higher dodge
 - Booster slime - can speed up itself and its allies
-- Queen slime - A gigantic slime that can spawn new slimes, and may try to cover its target in slime as well.
+- Queen slime - A gigantic slime that can spawn new slimes, and may try to engulf its target in slime as well.
 - Slime biter - small, very fast and aggressive red slimes, will attempt to bite the target
 - Rubber slime - very durable, highly resistant to bashing and bullet damage, practically immune to electric damage
 - Amoeba slime - spawns in large groups, sticks together, they may spawn more amoeba slimes (only when close to target to prevent exponential growth), defeating one of them deals some damage to surrounding amoeba slimes
+- Intelligent slime - more intelligent in movement and behavior
+- Glowing slime - emits some light and glows in the dark

 In addition, each type has a large variant.
 The large variants are larger and tougher, and they split into two of the normal-sized variants on death.